 Some of our products use or incorporate software that is subject to one or more open source licenses.
-Open source software is typically freely accessible, usable and modifiable.
-Certain open source software licenses require a user who intends to distribute the open source software as a component of the user's software to disclose publicly part or all of the source code to the user's software.
-In addition, certain open source software licenses require the user of such software to make any derivative works of the open source code available to others on unfavorable terms or at no cost.
-This can subject previously proprietary software to open source license terms.
-Furthermore, if we fail to comply with these licenses, we may be subject to certain unfavorable requirements.
-These requirements may include, but are not limited to, offering our services that incorporate the open source software for no cost, making available any of our modifications to the source code, making available any derivative works we create based upon, incorporating, or using the open source software, or licensing such modifications or derivative works under the terms of the particular open source license.
+Open source software is typically licensed under terms that require making the software freely accessible, usable and modifiable.
+Failure to comply with these licenses may subject us to onerous requirements, such as offering our solutions that incorporate the open source software for no cost or making the source code we create based upon, incorporating, or using the open source software available for modifications or derivative works.
 If an author or third party that distributes such open source software were to allege that we had not complied with the conditions of one or more of these licenses, we could be required to incur significant legal expenses defending against such allegations and could be subject to significant damages, enjoined from the sale of our services that contained the open source software and required to comply with the foregoing conditions, which could disrupt the distribution and sale of some of our services.

-While we monitor the use of all open source software in our products, processes and technology and try to ensure that no open source software is used in such a way as to require us to disclose the source code to the related product or solution, such use could inadvertently occur.
+While we monitor the use of all open source software in our products, processes and technology and work to ensure that no open source software is used in such a way as to require us to disclose the source code to the related product or solution, such use could inadvertently occur.
 Additionally, if a third-party software provider has incorporated certain types of open source software into software we license from such third party for our products and solutions, we could, under certain circumstances, be required to disclose the source code to our products and solutions.
 This could harm our intellectual property position and have a material adverse effect on our business, results of operations, cash flow and financial condition.